-Attorney Peter M. Liss has over 35 years experience, an excellent reputation with others in the legal industry, high client satisfaction rankings, and is even a reputable source of legal knowledge for local reporters, which is why it’s no surprise that he has happened to land quite a few high-profile cases throughout his career.
+Attorney Peter M. Liss has over 35 years of experience, an excellent reputation with others in the legal industry, high client satisfaction rankings, and is even a reputable source of legal knowledge for local reporters, which is why it’s no surprise that he has happened to land quite a few high-profile cases throughout his career.
 Many of these cases have ended up in the local newspapers and are a testimony to his skills, dedication, and the impressive results he gets for his clients.

 Father Charged with DUI-Related Vehicular Homicide

-This case was covered by the San Diego Union Tribune.
+This case was covered by the San Diego Union-Tribune.

 Woman Murdered at Pala Indian Reservation Shot 10 Times

 In 2017, Mr. Liss defended a client accused of shooting a woman a total of 10 times in a parking lot on the Pala Indian Reservation.
 His client already had a strike on his record, and he was accused of first-degree murder, which means he could have easily been sentenced to life imprisonment.
 Given the circumstances, it was impressive that Peter Liss and his co-counsel, Chris Whelton, secured a plea bargain for their client that left him serving 27 years, with the possibility of parole after 21 years, for voluntary manslaughter with a gun.

 This case was covered by NBC 7 San Diego.

 A middle school math teacher volunteered to handle the books for a local Pop Warner league.
 At some point, she started writing checks to herself to pay off her personal debt, intending to pay the money back, but eventually ended up taking so much that she found herself unable to reimburse the league.
 “Ms. Owens was so overburdened with her own economic crisis that she did not think through what she was doing,” Mr. Liss said.
 “She lost everything she had as a result.”